daytonn/rails_jskit/README.md

 One of the main advantages of RailsJSkit is that it provides a simple structure that's easily tested.
 There are however, a few things you need to keep in mind while testing JSkit controllers.

-When testing, it's important to use the #{link_to "Controller Factories", "#controller-factories"} to create your test subjects.
+When testing, it's important to use the [Controller Factories](#controller-factories) to create your test subjects.
 This ensures that you always have a fresh version of the controller that has not been mutated by previous tests.
 A basic jasmine/mocha style JSkit controller test looks something like this:

 ```js
 // spec/javscripts/controllers/posts_controller_spec.js